PCAs - Frequently Asked Questions

 When can I nominate a new PCA?

-The next opportunity to nominate new PCAs will be during the Plan Bay Area 2050 planning process.
+The next opportunity to nominate new PCAs will occur as part of the next iteration of Plan Bay Area, no later than 2025.

 What types of agencies/organizations are eligible to apply for PCAs?